tytydraco/yessleep/out/Most_of_the_people_around_me_have_disappeared_and_I_seem_to_be_the_only_one_who_remembers_them_Yesterday_we_captured_one_of_the_things_that_erased_them_Final_Update.md

 It was the scent of blood, of course.

 An hour or so prior to that moment, I’d mangled two of the captive’s fingers by repeatedly slamming the door into them, but that memory didn’t resurface until it was too late.
 In the interim, I’d witnessed an eldritch being shed Sam’s skin like a layer of caked mud, throwing gray clumps of him to the floor with ruthless abandon.
-The violence I inflicted may has well have occurred eons ago.
+The violence I inflicted may as well have occurred eons ago.

 I’d seen the Grift - but Vikram, our captive?